 Wearing a helmet significantly reduces the risk of head injuries, promotes safe cycling habits, and contributes to a safer road environment for all users.

 Florida’s bicycle helmet law requires riders and passengers under the age of 16 to wear a helmet that meets federal safety standards.
 This law is designed to protect young cyclists from the potentially devastating consequences of head injuries.
-By wearing a helmet and practicing safe cycling habits, you can enjoy the many benefits of biking while minimizing the risk of injury.
+By wearing a helmet and practising safe cycling habits, you can enjoy the many benefits of biking while minimizing the risk of injury.